 There is a better way.
-Hundreds of companies have implemented thousands of plans with Rhythm Software to keep their annual and quarterly plans on track, solve problems faster at weekly adjustment meetings, help managers better utilize their resources and collaborate better on cross-functional projects.
+Hundreds of companies have implemented thousands of plans with Rhythm Strategy Execution Software to keep their annual and quarterly plans on track, solve problems faster at weekly adjustment meetings, help managers better utilize their resources, and collaborate better on cross-functional projects.
 The cloud-based software allows you to connect your strategic thinking and annual plan directly to your daily execution.
 No longer will the efforts of your team be wasted on projects that don’t drive your corporate strategy.

 So, how do you know when it's time to leave Excel behind for a more sophisticated KPI dashboard?

 Signs You've Outgrown Strategy Execution Spreadsheets